project-fifo/docs/technical/api/vms.rst

 .. todo::

  Response as object has to be checked.
-If incorrect :json ... backup has to be eddited accordingly.
+If incorrect :json ... backup has to be edited accordingly.

 ____